-Built by the Rootes factory in Coventry, England, Alpine registration number XRW 302 was the fourth of only nine fully functioning prototypes built for pre production testing after the design was finalised in 1957.
-It also has a well documented racing history, having raced at Goodwood and all the well known British 1960s circuits. it is now the earliest surviving 'series' Sunbeam Alpine and the only prototype in existence.
+Built by the Rootes factory in Coventry, England, Alpine registration number XRW 302 was the third of only eight pre-production prototypes built for road testing in early 1959, after the design was finalised in 1958.
+It also has a well documented racing history, having raced at Goodwood and many well known British racing circuits. it is now the earliest surviving 'series' Sunbeam Alpine and the only surviving prototype.

-When XRW 302 finished its racing career it passed through various owners until it was bought by Simon Goldby in 1972, who used it for every day motoring for four trouble free years, and was unaware of its previous history until the mid 1970s.
+When XRW 302 finished its racing career it passed through various owners until it was bought by Simon Goldby in 1972, who used it for every day motoring for four years, and was unaware of it's previous history until the mid 1970s.
 The car was garaged, fell into disrepair and remained unused until 1995 when a full restoration project was begun by Simon.
-In April 2000 the car was back on the road restored to its FORMER GLORY.
-Simon sold the car in september 2005, when I became the proud owner.
+In April 2000 the car was back on the road restored to it's former glory.
+Simon sold the car in September 2005.

 XRW 302 has been featured in 'Pratical Classics' Magazine and Chris McGovern's book 'Alpine the classic Sunbeam' which includes a detailed account of the prototype testing programme.
 Recently it has appeared at the Silverstone Classic meeting, the Goodwood Revival and was runner up in 'Classic car of the year' at the Classic motor show at the NEC in Birmingham.